bitgreen/browser-wallet/README.md

 ```json
 {"inBlock":"0x2cbec7cd195c50c89fbc0a610f26d26b8653ab9aa942c35fec8ac01bea14ac03"}
 ```
-Please consider that in Substrate the transaction hash is not unique and only the block hash is unique.
+Please consider that in Substrate, the transaction hash is not unique only the block hash is unique and can be used to read back the transaction iterating it.

 ### Transfer Funds (Extrinsic)
 You can submit a funds transfer to the blockchain and get back a call back with the answer in json format.